Mora County, New Mexico: Spanish period

-Hispano settlers had occupied lands within the Mora Valley without legal title ever since Governor Juan Bautista de Anza of Nuevo México (then under the authority of the Spanish Empire) made peace with the Comanches in the late 18th century, opening up the east side of the Sangre de Cristo Mountains for settlement.
-The Mora Valley then became a travel-way for various Spanish explorers and others.
+Hispano settlers had occupied lands within the Mora Valley without legal title since Governor Juan Bautista de Anza of Nuevo México (then under the authority of the Spanish Empire) made peace with the Comanches in the late 18th century, opening up the east side of the Sangre de Cristo Mountains for settlement.
+The Mora Valley then became a travel way for various Spanish explorers and others.
 It was not permanently inhabited by colonists until the early 19th century.
-The written history of the settlement of Mora dates to Christian missionary church-building in 1818, three years before Mexican independence from Spain.
+The written history of the settlement of Mora dates to Christian missionary church building in 1818, three years before Mexican independence from Spain.

 Mexican period, and permanent settlement

-Mora valley was more formally and broadly settled in 1835.
+The creation of the Mora Land Grant by the Mexican government of New Mexico in 1835 began the legal and extensive settlement of the county.
 The settlers came primarily from Las Trampas, but also from Picuris and Embudo, then from Santa Cruz de La Cañada, Taos, and the Ojo Caliente area, and later still from the southern part of New Mexico, moving on from the San Miguel del Vado Land Grant, and also coming in via Las Vegas, New Mexico.
 The families each received a strip of property by a September 28, 1835, land grant of Centralist Republic of Mexico Governor of New Mexico Albino Pérez.
-The grant gave land title for over 800,000 acres (1,250 square miles; approx. 323,800 hectares, or 3,200 km2) in Mora Valley to various families willing to relocate; estimates vary from 25 to 76 families.
+The grant gave land title for over 800,000 acres (1,250 square miles; around 323,800 hectares, or 3,200 km2) in Mora Valley to various families willing to relocate; estimates vary from 25 to 76 families.